The Month in a Minute

 Summary with Plan details

-In July, Plans with a higher allocation to shares performed better than those with a higher allocation to lower-risk assets.
-Our Investment Team continues to actively monitor the financial markets and their impact on Plans — and are always ready to act in your best interests to events as they unfold.
-We are continually evaluating new market information and key market drivers to help keep your Investment Plan on track.
+Our Investment Team continue to actively monitor the financial markets and their impact on Plans — and are always ready to act in your best interests to events as they unfold.
+We are constantly evaluating new market information and drivers to try to help keep your Investment Plan on track.